NotXander4211/OL/readme.md

 #OL@ is for commands that relate to how the code is read and what needs to be created

-#OL! is for specialized lexer commands
+#OL! is for specialized commands(maybe ones that need to be set differently)

 #OL@ Current Commands: